LEKE LEKE WATERFALL BALI

 When you reach the end of the trail you’ll be greeted with the incredible sight of Leke Leke waterfall.
 My first impression of the waterfall was how it looked like a flow of white satin threaded with silver as it surged down in to a shallow rock pool below.
 You can explore behind the falls and this is where you will find a naturally carved out cave.

 The best lighting to take photos at Leke Leke waterfall is between 12pm and 1pm.
 I preferred shooting from a higher angle as opposed to going down to the base of the falls.
 You can utilise the boulders in the rock pool as a great vantage point.

 As you make your way back to the top there is a rope chair swing that the land owners have recently installed between two huge trees.
 They were asking for 250,000 Rupiah ($25) which I thought was a bit excessive and I wasn’t willing to pay this much.
 However, I did see someone else swinging out and high above the jungle and it looked like a lot of fun.

 OTHER POINTS OF INTEREST NEAR LEKE LEKE WATERFALL

-If you are up for a big day of adventuring, I recommend heading to Wanagiri Hidden Hill Viewpoint at Lake Buyan for sunrise and then hit Leke Leke waterfall on your way back.
-The viewpoint is a 45 minute drive further north of the waterfall.
-Click Here to see my other post of Wangiri Hidden Hill Lake Viewpoint and the correct location.
+If you are up for a big day of adventuring, I recommend heading to Wanagiri Hidden Hill Viewpoint at Lake Buyan for sunrise, which is a 45-minute drive further north of the waterfall, then you can hit Leke Leke Waterfall on your way back. click HERE to see my other post of Wangiri Hidden Hill Lake Viewpoint and where to find it.